quantaosun/Dock-MD-FEP/README.md

 # **Dock-MD-FEP**

-You can either use this workflow online (Colab) or locally.
+This workflow can be used either online (Colab) or locally.

-## To install the workflow to a local linux computer
+##Installing the workflow on a Linux computer
-It would be good if the local computer has a decent GPU like RTX30 series or above.

-Before install this workfolw, a dedicated env with python3.8 is recommended.
+By using the code locally, you only need to do the installation once, so you can skip the installation cell afterwards.

+RTX30 series or better GPU is recommended for the local computer.

+This workflow requires a dedicated Python 3.8 environment before installation.

 ```
 conda create --name Dock-MD-FEP python=3.8